Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: Introduction

-The solution process $(X_t)_{t \in [0,T]}$ is $H_{\gamma}$-valued for some suitable $\gamma \in [0,1)$ and $(W_t)_{t \in[0,T]}$ is a $U$-valued $Q$-Wiener process.
-Details on the operators, spaces and processes will be given in Section \ref{frame}. \\ \\ Even though there was a lot of research on numerical methods for stochastic differential equations in infinite dimensions in the last years, for example \cite{MR3004668,MR1402994,MR1644183, MR1953619, MR2830608, MR2471778, MR2677551, MR2094572, MR3047942, MR2324415, MR2136207, MR2182132} methods with high order of convergence and derivative-free schemes remain rare, see \cite{MR2996432, MR3027891, 2013arXiv1309.4648B, MR3081485, MR3248844, MR3320928} or \cite{MR3011387}.
-The numerical approximation of SPDEs requires the discretization of both the time and space domain as well as the Hilbert space-valued stochastic process.
-When it comes to space most schemes work with a spectral Galerkin method or a finite element discretization to obtain a finite dimensional system of stochastic differential equations, see e.g.\ \cite{MR3004668, MR3320928, MR2646102, MR2136207} or \cite{MR2182132}.
-Concerning the approximation with respect to the temporal direction the linear implicit Euler method is the benchmark, see \cite{MR2728973, MR1341554, MR2377271} or \cite{MR1825100}.
-Here, we would like to mention the vitally work on higher order methods like the Milstein scheme in \cite{MR2996432, MR3027891, MR2677551, MR2966095}. \\ \\ Recently it has been shown by A.~Jentzen and P.~E.~Kloeden \cite{MR2471778} that a higher order of convergence can be obtained when employing schemes which are developed on the basis of the mild solution of \eqref{semiSPDE}, that is
+Even though there has been a lot of research on numerical methods for stochastic differential equations in infinite dimensions over the years, for example, \cite{MR3004668, MR3484400, MR1402994,MR1644183, MR1953619, MR2830608, MR2471778, MR2677551, MR2094572, MR3047942, MR2324415, MR2136207, MR2182132}, methods with a high order of convergence and derivative-free schemes remain rare, see \cite{MR2996432, MR3027891, MR3534472, MR3081485, MR3248844, MR3320928, MR2677551} and \cite{MR3011387}, respectively.
+The numerical approximation of SPDEs requires the discretization of both the time and space domains as well as the infinite dimensional stochastic process.
+With regard to space, most schemes work with a spectral Galerkin method or a finite element discretization to obtain a finite dimensional system of stochastic differential equations, see \cite{MR3004668, MR3320928, MR2646102, MR2136207}, or \cite{MR2182132}, for example.
+Concerning the approximation with respect to the temporal direction, the linear implicit Euler method is the benchmark, see \cite{MR2728973, MR1341554, MR2377271}, or \cite{MR1825100}.